cedricgrothues/home-automation/service.device-registry/README.md

 # service.device-registry

-Availiable on port `4000` by default
+Available on port `4000` by default

 ## Usage